irmen/prog8/docs/source/syntaxreference.rst

 	but with this you can change it to another value.
 This can be useful for example to 'reserve' a piece of memory at the end of program space where other data such as external library files can be loaded into.
 	This memtop value is used for a check instruction for the assembler to see if the resulting program size exceeds the given memtop address.
-This value is inclusive, so $9eff means that the program can use up to and including the address $9eff and that $9f00 is the first address out of bounds.
+This value is exclusive, so $a000 means that $a000 is the first address that program can no longer use.
+Everything up to and including $9fff is still usable.

 .. data:: %option <option> [, <option> ...]